 Overview

-In this flow the SDK will attempt to switch to the PayPal App after calling tokenize if the PayPal App is installed and the user meets eligibility requirements.
-In cases where App Switch isn't available, the user falls back to the existing PayPal web flow, that is, ASWebAuthenticationSession.
+When App Switch is enabled, the Braintree iOS SDK attempts to switch to the PayPal app after tokenize is called, provided the PayPal app is installed and the buyer meets eligibility requirements.
+If App Switch is unavailable, the SDK automatically falls back to the PayPal web experience using ASWebAuthenticationSession.

-This guide is for merchants who are using the Braintree iOS SDK with the following flows:
+This guide applies to merchants using the Braintree iOS SDK with the following PayPal flows:

 • Vault flow: Vaulting without purchase